-The coronavirus pandemic and resulting restrictions have already put a mark on everything from our shopping to the work world.
+The coronavirus pandemic and resulting lifestyle restrictions have put a mark on everything from our shopping to the work world.

 Some changes, however, are less material and more mental.
 And not all of the adjustments introduced by the COVID-19 outbreak are necessarily bad ones.
-Certain new habits are actually worth retaining.
+The following new habits are actually worth retaining.

 The great toilet paper panic of 2020 reminded many people of the old Boy Scout motto: Be prepared.